List of men's national association football teams: Others

+Teams representing former states or territories

 These national teams no longer exist due to the dissolution of the nation or territory that they represented.
-Only national teams that were once members of FIFA are listed below.
+Only teams that held FIFA membership at some point, or those that represented states with limited recognition and have been members of the N.F.-Board or ConIFA, are included on the table.

 New names

 In addition to the above, other teams have been renamed: